 South Africa yesterday received their first shipment of 1 million doses of the AstraZeneca vaccine produced by Serum Institute of India.

 The life changing vaccine arrived in Johannesburg’s O.R.
 Tambo International Airport yesterday evening and were greeted by South African President Cyril Ramaphosa.
 The original shipment will be followed by an additional 500,000 doses expected to arrive next month.
+Our new features make our Online Casino highly interactive and offer a progressive jackpot game for the first time https://clickmiamibeach.com/ in the industry.

 The AstraZeneca vaccine will prioritised to inoculate South Africa’s front line Health workers, which will open the vaccine roll out campaign.
 Although the vaccines have been transported, they will not be administered to healthcare workers until mid-February, after the vaccines have been approved and tested by the South African drug regulator authorities, The South African Health Products Authority.